SJMA Volunteer Opportunities

 Single Day Events

 Each year, SJMA organizes events around days recognized for giving back to our public lands.
-If you are interested any of the upcoming events, contact our Volunteer Services Director, Erica Tucker, for more information.
+If you are interested any of the upcoming events, contact our Volunteer Services Director, Erica Tucker.

 National Trails Day® (NTD) features a series of outdoor activities, designed to promote and celebrate the importance of trails in the United States.
-Individuals, clubs and organizations from around the country host National Trails Day® events to share their love of trails with friends, family, and their communities.
 NTD occurs the first weekend in June each year.

 Christmas Tree Lot